Bravco/warcraft-fishing-bot/README.md

-# World of Warcraft 1st Audio-based Fishing Bot
+# 1st World of Warcraft Audio-based Fishing Bot

-A World of Warcraft fishing bot programmed in Python.
+**1st World of Warcraft Audio-based Fishing Bot** programmed in Python.
 It uses the audio output of World of Warcraft window to automatically fish.

 ![Image](https://static.icy-veins.com/images/wow/og-image-fishing.jpg)